Quaker Houghton (KWR)

 nullAI Analysis | Feedback

-Joseph A. Berquist was appointed Chief Executive Officer and President of Quaker Houghton and to the Board as a director on November 18, 2024.
-He joined the company in 1997 and has served in various leadership positions, including Executive Vice President and Chief Commercial Officer (January 2023 to November 2024), and Executive Vice President, Chief Strategy Officer, and Managing Director, Global Specialty Businesses (September 2021 through December 2022).
-Mr. Berquist holds a B.E. in chemical engineering from Youngstown State University and an MBA from Case Western Reserve University.
+Joseph A. Berquist was appointed Chief Executive Officer and President of Quaker Houghton in November 2024 and also joined the Board of Directors at that time.
+He has been with Quaker Houghton since 1997, holding various leadership positions including Executive Vice President and Chief Commercial Officer (January 2023 - November 2024), and Executive Vice President, Chief Strategy Officer, and Managing Director, Global Specialty Businesses (September 2021 - December 2022).

 AI Analysis | Feedback